Convex Programming Based Spectral Clustering: Introduction

-The second contribution is an experimental assessment.
+\item We reveal that algorithms for computing nonnegative matrix factorizations (NMFs) under the separability condition are useful in the grouping stage of spectral clustering In Section \ref{Sec: connection with separable NMFs}, we explain that, if a graph is well-clustered, the algorithms can exactly find the nodes with the largest degree in each cluster.
+This perspective has not been considered so far and provides insight into the design of effective algorithms in the grouping stage.
+We use an ellipsoidal rounding technique developed for computing separable NMFs in \cite{Miz14} and develop ELLI.

+\item We present an experimental assessment of ELLI.
 We experimentally tested the effectiveness of ELLI at clustering real data, i.e., image datasets whose images had been categorized into classes by human judges.
 We applied ELLI to each dataset and evaluated how well the clusters found by it matched the classes of the dataset.
-For the evaluation, we used two measures, accuracy (AC) and normalized mutual information (NMI).
+For the evaluation, we used two measures, accuracy (AC) and normalized mutual information (NMI), which are commonly used for this purpose.
 The experiments also evaluated the conductance of the clusters found by ELLI.
 We tested two more clustering algorithms of which one was KSC.
-A standard implementation of spectral clustering uses the $k$-means method based on the Lloyd's algorithm \cite{Llo82} or an enhancement thereof.
-Our preliminary experiments indicated that the performance of the $k$-means++ algorithm \cite{Art07} is usually superior to the Lloyd's algorithm.
-We thus used $k$-means++ in the implementation of KSC.
+A standard implementation of spectral clustering uses the $k$-means method based on Lloyd's algorithm \cite{Llo82}.
+Our implementation of KSC used the $k$-means++ algorithm \cite{Art07}, i.e., its enhancement.
 Since $k$-means++ is probabilistic, we repeated KSC equipped with it multiple times and took the average of the measurements for the evaluation of the outputs.
 The experiments revealed that the AC and NMI of ELLI can reach at least the average AC and NMI of KSC.
-This points to the potential advantage of using ELLI.
-After the multiple runs of KSC, it is necessary to appropriately select one out of the outputs.
-The selection may not be an easy task.
-The experiments also showed that the conductance of the clusters found by ELLI is often smaller than that given by KSC.
-The results are summarized in Figures \ref{Fig: result of the first experimentsa}, \ref{Fig: difference of MCC by ELLI and KSC}, and \ref{Fig: results of 2nd exp} and in Table \ref{Tab: results of 2nd exp}. \end{itemize}
+The experiments also showed that the conductance of the clusters found by ELLI is often smaller than the value given by KSC.